LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 If you want to use a Libre sensor you will need to modify Loop to accomplish that use.
 Loop code does not natively support that sensor, nor readers.

-With Loop dev, a customization can be used to support some Libre sensor CGM.
+With Loop 3, a customization can be used to support some Libre sensor CGM.

 ## Can I use Eversense?

 Eversense does not write to Apple Health.
 The BT communications protocol been not been reverse engineered as was done with Dexcom.
 There is a method to upload Eversense to Nightscout using an Android phone.

-With Loop dev, you can use Nightscout as a CGM to Loop with Eversense, but that requires internet access.
+With Loop 3, you can use Nightscout as a CGM to Loop with Eversense, but that requires internet access.

 ## Can Loop read CGM data from Nightscout?

 Some versions of Loop can read CGM data from Nightscout.

 * FreeAPS fork of Loop 2.2.x
-* Loop dev
+* Loop 3

 Loop 2.2.x does not read CGM data from Nightscout.

 ## What other CGM apps can be used to Loop?

 Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) and [Glucose Direct](https://github.com/creepymonster/GlucoseDirect#readme).
 You must build these apps yourself to Loop; you cannot use the TestFlight pre-built versions.
-These can be used with the FreeAPS fork of Loop 2.2.x and, after applying a code customization, with Loop dev.
+These can be used with the FreeAPS fork of Loop 2.2.x and, after applying a code customization, with Loop 3.